Indoor Succulent Care: 28 Important Tips For Your Purple Succulent

 Origin And Family

-These lovely succulents may be found in South Africa and Central and South America’s deserts, mountains, and rain forests.
+These lovely succulents may be found in South Africa and Central and South America’s deserts, mountains, and rainforests.

-Christopher Columbus supposedly initially discovered this intriguing plant in the 15th century.
+Christopher Columbus supposedly initially identified this intriguing plant in the 15th century.
 He was credited as one of the first explorers to bring a cactus plant to Spain and presented it to Queen Isabella.
 After his discovery, explorer Vasco De Gama was credited for finding succulents throughout Southwest Africa and India.